eaton/keyv-jetpack/README.md

-# KeyFS
+# KeyvJetpack

-Simple filesystem based storage for the [Keyv](https://keyv.org) key-value store.
-Each namespace is stored as a separate folder full of JSON files.
+Simple filesystem based storage for the [Keyv](https://keyv.org) key-value store; [FS-Jetpack](https://github.com/szwacz/)fs-jetpack is used due to unadulterated laziness.

 The existing [keyv-file](https://github.com/zaaack/keyv-file) module had some quirky decisions — in particular, every namespace was stored in a single JSON file, making large piles of data a little punishing.